Congressional District # 14

 EPA routinely receives inquiries from general public in regards to the status of specific properties.
 In some cases EPA receives new information and determines additional sampling efforts are warranted.
 If any contamination is present above the cleanup standard and if so, the properties will be cleaned up by the West Chicago Environmental Response Trust.

 In January 2009, Tronox (formerly Kerr-McGee) filed for Chapter 11 bankruptcy and ceased work on the site.
 EPA immediately began attempting to negotiate a settlement of environmental claims with Tronox that would fund the cleanup of any remaining properties in need of additional cleanup.
 In May 2010, an interim agreement was reached with Tronox that provided funding to complete the cleanup of 10 properties identified with residual contamination and cleanup of these properties was completed by the end of 2010.
 Five additional properties were cleaned up in 2011 and 2012.
 To date, all but one of the properties identified with contamination have been cleaned up and restored.
-Cleanup of the remaining property will happen once an agreement with the property owner is reached to grant access.
+Cleanup of the remaining property will happen once an adequate funds become available.

 The DOE payments, mandated by Title X of the Energy Policy Act of 1992, reimburse the Trust for 55.2% of the eligible cleanup costs which are audited and approved by DOE.
 The Trust uses these DOE reimbursements to fund remaining cleanups in West Chicago.
 DOE audits the Trust’s submitted claims annually and Title X states that DOE shall reimburse the Trust in the amount of the audit and approved claims.
 Unfortunately, DOE only partially reimbursed the Trust’s audited and approved claims in 2012 and has failed to reimburse any audited and approved claims in 2013 or 2014.
-If DOE does not provide outstanding Title X program reimbursements, the Trust will have to cease efforts on the Residential Areas Site due to the lack of adequate funding.
+Due to the lack of funding the Trust was forced to cease efforts on the Site until adequate funding was received.
+In April 2015, the Trust received partial reimbursement for past claims.
+EPA plans to work with Trust to utilize a small portion of these funds to cleanup the known remaining contaminated property.

-The local community has been very involved in site issues for more than a decade.
+The local community has been very involved in site issues for more than two decades.
 The Thorium Action Group (TAG), a very active and vocal community group, fought hard for the removal of the thorium materials from the West Chicago and DuPage County area.
 EPA participated in regular meetings of the West Chicago Intergovernmental Forum, which includes representatives of state and federal regulatory agencies, local community representatives, members of TAG, the PRP, and other interested stakeholders.
+As the cleanup of the sites in West Chicago began to reach completion, these meetings were held less often and are now held on an "as needed" basis.
+Minutes of these meetings since 2007 other documents relating to the cleanup of the Kerr-McGee sites in West Chicago can be found at http://www.epa.gov/region5/cleanup/kerrmcgee/index.htm.
 Throughout the bankruptcy process, the local communities were involved in the negotiations and were a party to the bankruptcy agreement.

-The Residential Areas Site is already being used for residential and other purposes, so property "reuse" issues do not apply.
+The Residential Areas Site is already being used for residential and other purposes.
 Future use of the properties at the site is expected to remain the same as current use.

 ContactsRemedial Project Manager, U.S. EPA